2013 Georgian presidential election: Results

 The result of the election was a clear first-round majority for Margvelashvili with 62% of the vote.
 Bakradze, his nearest rival, polled 22%.
 Burjanadze came third, with 10% of the vote.
 No other candidate received more than 3% of the vote.
 The inauguration of Margvelashvili was on 17 November.

 The election saw 47% of eligible voters cast a ballot; this is lower than the 2012 parliamentary election, which saw 61% vote, and the 2008 presidential election, where 54% of voters participated.

 By district or municipality

 Reactions

-Margvelashvili is an ally of Prime Minister Bidzina Ivanishvili, and the result was considered to be a consolidation of Ivanishvili's power.
-With his appointee elected to the presidency, Ivanishvili has declared his intention to leave his role as Prime Minister, stating that his goals have been achieved.
+Margvelashvili was, at the time, an ally of Prime Minister Bidzina Ivanishvili, and the result was considered to be a consolidation of Ivanishvili's power.
+With his appointee elected to the presidency, Ivanishvili declared his intention to leave his role as Prime Minister, stating that his goals had been achieved.

 The election was declared as "clean" and "transparent" by international observers.
-The OSCE observer mission preliminary stated that the election was "efficiently administered, transparent and took place in an amicable and constructive environment."
+The OSCE observer mission preliminary report stated that the election was "efficiently administered, transparent and took place in an amicable and constructive environment."
 However, there were some issues noted by observers.
 International Society for Fair Elections and Democracy, a Georgian election observer group, found "significant shortcomings" regarding invalid ID and voter lists in Batumi, filing 45 complaints.
 Another group, Transparency International, filed 34 complaints.